Was this article helpful?

-Let us look at how you can assign appropriate meta description and title tags to your webpage with Contentstack.
+Let us look at how you can assign appropriate meta descriptions and title tags to your web pages with Contentstack.

 While defining the structure of your Contentstack website, perform the following steps:

 Additional Resource: Want to know more about content types?
-Check out the Create Content Types section that has a set of guides that has all the details that you need to know.
+Check out the Create Content Types section that has a set of guides with all the details that you need to know.

 This will make sure you have relevant metadata in place when you decide to publish content to your website.

 Perform the following steps to add SEO related tags to your website code:

 <meta name="title" content="an appropriate title for your website content">